Geolm/ToodeeSculpt/README.md

 * binning, rasterization, blending is all done on GPU (i.e Compute shader + Draw Indirect)
 * pixels are rendered once, all [blending](https://developer.nvidia.com/gpugems/gpugems3/part-iv-image-effects/chapter-23-high-speed-screen-particles) is done in the shader (a.k.a free alpha blending)
 * anti-aliasing based on sdf
-* uses the metal API (until sokol_graphics supports gpu-driven features, nudge nudge)

-More details to come in the documentation.
+Find more details in the the [documentation of the renderer](/doc/renderer.md)

 ## How to build
 ### Prerequisite
 * a macOS dev environment (xcode tools)
-* glfw installed via homebrew
+* brew install glfw
 * cmake
 ### Compilation
 * open a terminal in the folder